simonewebdesign/simonewebdesign/source/_posts/2018-02-21-dont-stop-learning.md

   - Ruby
 ---

-<p class="big-letter">Back in the days, when I got serious about becoming a "real programmer", I decided I wanted to learn Java.</p>
+<p>Back in the days, when I got serious about becoming a "real programmer", I decided I wanted to learn Java.</p>

 I didn't know anything about OOP, Design Patterns, Single Responsibility... all I knew was some PHP, Visual Basic, and database design stuff.
 That was it.